HL7/cdmh/source/pages/profiles.md

 ### Profiles

-The CDMH IG uses the US Core profiles and the data elements present in the base resources to map Sentinel, i2b2, PCORnet CDM and OMOP to FHIR.
+The CDMH IG uses the US Core profiles, along with the data elements present in the base resources and proposed extensions to map Sentinel, i2b2, PCORnet CDM and OMOP to FHIR.

 {% include list-extensions.xhtml %}